dart-lang/language/working/augmentation-libraries/feature-specification.md

 ### Augmenting variables, getters, and setters

-Augmentations on variables, getters, and setters are more complex because the language treats those as [mostly interchangeable][uniform].
-We want to preserve that flexibility in augmentations.
-For example, an augmentation might want to wrap access to a variable in an augmenting getter.
-Or an augmentation may want to fill in the body of an unimplemented getter by using a backing variable declaration.
+While the language treats variables, getters, and setters as [mostly interchangeable][uniform], within augmentation libraries we do not allow augmenting getters and setters with variables.
+Since augmentations are tightly coupled to the libraries they augment, this restriction has minimal impact, and it does not greatly affect the ability of a library to change a field to a getter/setter pair or vice-versa.

 [uniform]: https://en.wikipedia.org/wiki/Uniform_access_principle